 The second source, having confirmed that the health risk fear could become a reality, means that we now need to go back to the local authority with a second question.

 The first was to ask them what they are doing about the flooding.
 The second is to ask what are they planning to do about the health risks (which we have now been able to confirm with the local doctor or the NGO).

 Data and statistics

 Sources can also take the form of data/statistics/numbers.
 In the example of the flooding in the village near Gweru, we need numbers and dates.

 How many times has this area been flooded?
 How many homes were washed away last year?
 How many people contracted cholera?
 If the local authority won’t talk to us, we should approach the local MP.
 If s/he won’t talk to us, then a village elder.
 If they won’t talk to us we need to talk to the relevant health authority.

 Put simply, a journalist has to accept that some sources will refuse to comment, but we must never take a refusal to comment as a means of killing a story.
+Some with vested interests will want that outcome.
+They will be hoping that by repeating “no comment’ we will go away and the story will be forgotten.
 We need to continue to look for those second and third sources to verify the information we are compiling.

 Producing informative journalism